youssefHosni/Data-Science-Interview-Questions-Answers/Probability Interview Questions & Answers for Data Scientists.md

 2. Another interesting fact is if the assumption of equal probability of birthday of a person on any day out of 365 is violated and there is a non-equal probability of birthday of a person among days of the year then, it is even more likely to have a birthday match.
 ![Alt_text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Therotical%20Explanation%20Q%207%20Probability.jfif)

 ### Q8: Assume two coins, one fair and the other is unfair.
 You pick one at random, flip it five times, and observe that it comes up as tails all five times.
-What is the probability that you are fliping the unfair coin? ###
+What is the probability that you are fliping the unfair coin?
+Assume that the unfair coin always results in tails. ###

 Answer: